The Emirates Group: Flight catering

 Emirates Flight Catering Company has over 11,000 employees and provides in-flight catering and support services for airlines at Dubai International Airport.
-It provides the catering for all Emirates flights from Dubai, and also for other airlines operating at the airport.
+It provides catering for all Emirates flights from Dubai, and also for other airlines operating at the airport.
 In 2009, Emirates was voted by Skytrax, the fourth best onboard catering in Business Class, and second best catering in Economy Class.

 The catering facility servicing the airline's flights has a design capacity of 225,000 meal tray set-ups per day.
 The company provided over 55 million meals in 2017.
 The daily average meal uplift was 180,000.